- The number of players shall be six (6) players.

 - Points are scored.

-- When any part of the ball carrier’s body, other than his hand or foot touches the ground.
-In other words, if a receiver/interceptor has fallen while in process of running with the ball or after catching the ball, the spot where the ball carrier has fallen starts the new play (unless it’s the last down of the possessing team).
+- If a receiver/interceptor has fallen while in process of running with the ball or after catching the ball, the spot where the ball carrier has fallen starts the new play (unless it’s the last down of the possessing team).

 - If a ball carrier's flag falls off, the play will be whistled dead and the ball will be spotted at the spot where the flag fell off.